spiritix/html-to-pdf/README.md

 ## Features

 - Does not require any complex installation or configuration, works out of the box
-- Offers all [options](http://wkhtmltopdf.org/usage/wkhtmltopdf.txt) of wkhtmltopdf
+- Offers all [features](http://wkhtmltopdf.org/usage/wkhtmltopdf.txt) of wkhtmltopdf
 - Possibility to get the HTML from an external URL
 - Possibility to download, embed or save the generated PDF files (or even get their contents as a string)
-- PHP7 and HHVM ready
+- Supports PHP7

 ## Requirements